 To become an occupational therapy assistant, you must complete an educational program.
 The majority of these are two-year associate degree programs like the one at Shawnee State University.
 Studies include basic academic subjects, human growth and development, the functioning of the human body, and occupational therapy principles and techniques.
 The OTA program requires two, eight-week rotations of supervised practical experience in a variety of health care settings.

 After successfully completing the educational program, you are eligible to take the national certification examination for the occupational therapy assistant.
 Many states, including Ohio, Kentucky, and West Virginia, also require licensing by their respective states to practice occupational therapy.

-The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-AOTA's phone number is (301) 652-AOTA. www.acoteonline.org
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE's telephone number , c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org

 Graduates are able to sit for the national certification examination for the occupational

 therapy assistant administered by the National Board for Certification in Occupational

 Therapy, Inc. (NBCOT); however, the NBCOT sets its own criteria for taking the exam,

 which may include questions on the applicant's criminal history. www.nbcot.org For graduate pass rates visit secure.nbcot.org/DATA/SCHOOLSTATS.ASPX

 For more information on these limitations, you can contact NBCOT at (301)990-7979.
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.